skyfielders/python-skyfield/skyfield/documentation/time.rst

-As you can see from these four successive days in history, Pope Gregory had the calendar jump from the Julian calendar date 1582 October 4 to the Gregorian calendar date October 15 the next day in order to bring the date of Easter back into sync with the equinox.
+As you can see from these four successive days in history, Pope Gregory had the calendar jump directly from the old Julian calendar date 1582 October 4 to the new Gregorian calendar date 1582 October 15, bringing the date of Easter back into sync with the equinox.
 Skyfield provides two constants for popular cutoff dates:

 * ``GREGORIAN_START`` — Julian day 2299161,